4ktivated/4ktivated/README.md

 <h1 align="center">
-Good to see you, my name is Ruslan, I am Python developer :sparkles:
+Good to see you, my name is Ruslan, I am Python/PHP developer :sparkles:
 </h1>
 <h3>
 This place is my treasure room.